amirongit/notecode/elasticsearchInAction.md

     - usually is unstructured data with meta-data describing it
 ### Relevancy
 the degree to which data matches the given query
-### Full-text search
+### Full-Text Search
 technique to search specific phrases within the entire data rather than looking for it in specific fields or sections; doesn't depend on meta data
 ### Inverted Index
-general purpose data structure which maps contents to their location; enable efficient loookups for locations of occurrences of terms or elements
+general purpose data structure which maps contents to their location; enable efficient lookups for locations of occurrences of terms or elements
 ### Elastic Stack
 - elasticsearch
 - logstash